encelo/nCine_14Years_Presentation/slides.md

   - ~~Complete the job system~~, then parallelize engine parts with Data Oriented Design
 - Support more _technologies_:
   - Add a unified graphics layer supporting OpenGL, Vulkan, Metal, and WebGPU backends
-  - Switch to SDL3 as the new default desktop backend
+  - Switch to SDL3 as the new default desktop backend, support RGFW
   - Port to iOS (requires Metal support first)
 - Explore _new_ and ambitious projects:
   - Develop a C++ neural network library for games and experiments (NEAT and genetic algorithms)
-  - Implement a raylib-compatible API on top of nCine to attract new users 🤯
+  - Implement a raylib-compatible C API on top of nCine to attract new users 🤯
   - Build a fully-fledged ImGui editor with a runtime scene "player" (like Unity/Godot)
 - Return to existing projects and _to-do notes_:
   - ~~Update the nCine website~~